briandrum/codes.forchagrin.com/_articles/article-ix-nominations-and-elections.md

 Municipality.\
 (Amended 11-2-71)

-## Section IX-3: Declaration of candidacy
+## Section IX-3: Declaration of Candidacy

 Each person desiring to become a candidate shall, not later than 4:00 p.m. of the seventy-fifth (75th) day before the first (1st) Tuesday after the first